csinparallel/mpi4py-examples/README.md

 Code examples that illustrate the use of message passing in python using the mpiy4pi library.

+_Revised for `virtual20.cs.stolaf.edu` accounts, as part of CSinParallel Virtual20 Workshop, July 2020_

+**Note:  We will write `v20-`_n_ to represent your user account on `virtual20.cs.stolaf.edu`, for example, `v20-1`**

 ## Forest fire simulation

-From the **home directory** of the demo-g1 user on the head node of a CSinParallel Raspberry Pi cluster, you can get to this example like this:
+From your home directory on `virtual20.cs.stolaf.edu`, you can get to this example like this:

 ```sh
 cd CSinParallel/mpi4py-examples/fire
 ```

-From any directory on the head node of the cluster, you can do this:
+From any directory on `virtual20.cs.stolaf.edu`, you can do this:

 ```sh
 cd  ~/CSinParallel/mpi4py-examples/fire